-US Supreme Court upholds Donald Trump’s travel ban
+US supreme court upholds Donald Trump’s travel ban

 Ban targets Syria, Iran, Libya, Yemen, Somalia; includes limited sanctions against N Korea, Venezuela

-President Donald Trump ordered his first travel ban just a week after taking office in January 2017, prompting widespread chaos and protests at airports and in cities across the US.
-Photograph: Richard Shiro/AP
+Donald Trump ordered his first travel ban just a week after taking office in January 2017, prompting widespread chaos and protests at airports and in cities across the US.
+File photograph: Timothy A Clary/AFP/Getty Images

 In a 5-4 ruling handed down in Trump v Hawaii on Tuesday, the court accepted the government’s argument that the ban was within the president’s power to craft national security policy and his authority to “suspend entry of aliens into the United States”.